Jack Wilson (offensive lineman): Minnesota

 Wilson transferred from Washington State to pursue a master's degree in exercise science and to play for a basketball team that would offer him more playing time.
 NCAA rules around eligibility and the COVID-19 pandemic allowed Wilson to play a final year in basketball but did not afford him an extra year of eligibility in football.
 He was offered a scholarship with Minnesota.
 Announcing Wilson's addition to the team, Minnesota head coach Ben Johnson called him a "strong, physical player", a "willing worker", and a "good athlete."
 He recorded 11 points and six rebounds in seven games at Minnesota.

 Wilson played in a total of 50 games in his college basketball career.

 Professional career

 The Indianapolis Colts signed Wilson to the team's practice squad on October 9, 2024.
 He was released later in the season, but he signed a reserve/futures contract with the team on January 8, 2025.

 Wilson joined Mo Alie-Cox as former college basketball players to play concurrently on the Colts.
 At a height of 6 feet 11 inches, if Wilson were to see playing time, he would be the tallest player to ever play in an NFL game.

 On July 28, 2025, the Colts placed Wilson on injured reserve after he sustained a pectoral injury.

+Wilson was waived/injured by the Colts on April 30, 2026 and placed on injured reserve.
+He was waived from injured reserve on May 14.